International Year of Indigenous Languages

-In this video, students learn from Pauingassi Elders about medicines for their heart, toothaches, and skin.
-Students also learn about some places where these medicines can be found.
+In this video, learners learn from Pauingassi Elders about medicines for their hearts, toothaches, and skin.
+Learners also learn about some places where they can find these medicines.

-While learning vocabulary words is an important part of introducing a base level of knowledge about a language, it isn’t until language is used to truly communicate full thoughts and ideas that we are able to really understand.
+While learning vocabulary words is an important part of introducing a base level of knowledge about a language.
+It isn’t until we use the language to communicate full thoughts and ideas that we can understand truly.
 This video offers the opportunity to learn about traditional medicines in Saulteaux.

-You can find more resources to support these dialects on Learning Bird by browsing by ‘Languages’ and then filtering to find resources for the dialect of your choice.
+You can find more resources to support these dialects on Learning Bird.
+Browse by ‘Languages’ and then filter to find resources for the dialect of your choice.

 - First Voices

 - Library and Archives Canada: Indigenous documentary heritage initiatives